ivanpaulovich/todo/README.md

 ## :telephone: Support and Issues

-I am happy to be clarify the implementation through the **Issues Tab**.
+I am happy to clarify the implementation details via the **Issues Tab**.